CiscoLives/LTRATO-2001/docs/tasks/task2/step2.rst

         :width: 75%
         :align: center

 #.
 In this next step, let's add a test case, that looks for interface errors and prints any interface that contains errors.
-The code would like something like this:
+The code would look something like this:

     .. code-block:: python